michal-skoula/NavbarComponent/README.md

 If you skip this step, the navigation will **not trap focus when opened!**

 Once you update your HTML accordingly, you may define the navbar layout inside of `/src/navigation.js`.
 There, you'll find a simple schema representing your navigation structure.
 This navbar is able to be nested **infinitely**.

+In order to customize the breakpoint, you need to edit the following:

+- `const media = `